 Alternative 1 - 25 year Floodplain.
 Direct impacts would include a temporary monetary stimulus to the region due to spending associated with the construction activities in the area.
-This stimulus would be an increase the region's income for as long as the spending continued.
+This stimulus would be an increase in the region's income for as long as the spending continued.
+Overall, region changes to people's income should not change appreciable.
 For the study area as a whole, temporary relocations would likely take place within the overall study area during implementation of the nonstructural measures, resulting in little if any change.